imagewize/moiraine/readme.txt

 Launch a blazing-fast, pixel-perfect website with the Moiraine WordPress block theme!
 Moiraine features over 50 beautiful pattern designs, 7 full-page pattern layouts, and a fully-customizable design system with Global Styles.
 Moiraine integrates seamlessly with all of the powerful new WordPress editor features, giving you the most lightweight and powerful website builder on the planet — no expensive page builder plugin required! ✶ Full demo: https://demo.imagewize.com ✶

 == Changelog ==

+= 2.1.0 - 09/22/25 =
+* NEW: Menu Designer Block with mega menu functionality for creating dynamic navigation menus with template part integration
+* NEW: Advanced block development workflow using @wordpress/create-block architecture in inc/blocks/ directory
+* NEW: Modern block registration system using wp_register_block_types_from_metadata_collection() for WordPress 6.8+ compatibility
+* ENHANCED: WordPress Coding Standards configuration with improved exclusions for block directories
+* ENHANCED: Development workflow with updated composer scripts for better code quality management
+* ENHANCED: Block development architecture with standardized workflow using @wordpress/scripts build system
+* IMPROVED: Code quality with enhanced formatting and linting processes
+* ADDED: Comprehensive Menu Designer block documentation with implementation guidelines
+* UPDATED: Development tools with enhanced build processes for theme and block development

 = 2.0.0 - 09/19/25 =
 * MAJOR UPDATE: Enhanced WooCommerce Integration